sfernana/FCCDIRAC/README.md

 else FCC software will run with an old release !

-Do not take care of the default application's platform here **x86_64-slc5-gcc43-opt** because software will be taken from CVMFS with the platform specified in the environment script.
+Do not take care of the default application's platform here **x86_64-slc5-gcc43-opt** because software will be taken from CVMFS with the platform specified in the FCC environment script.

 But if you want to change this value,

 **YOU HAVE ALSO TO SET THE PLATFORM OF THE APPLICATION LIKE THIS :**

-	my_application.setPatform("architecture-OS-compiler-type")
+	job.setPatform("architecture-OS-compiler-type")

+You should not change this because ILCDirac supports a pre-defined set of platforms !

 Suppose you want to update the **dirac.cgf** file with the release version **v0.9.1** :